Marketing mix refers to the different elements involved in the marketing of a good or service- the 4 P’s- Product, Price, Promotion and Place.

 - Increase potential sales, revenue and profit

-- Market research to identify customer needs- expensive and time consuming
+- Market research is expensive and time consuming

 - Investment can be very expensive